 Burt, Forest Park’s managing partner, was found guilty on 10 of 12 counts that included conspiracy, paying kickbacks, commercial bribery, and money laundering.
 He faces up to 65 years in federal prison.
 Jacob owned shell companies used to distribute the bribes, and was found guilty on all 14 counts he faced, including conspiracy and paying kickbacks.
 He faces up to 20 years.
 Won, a spinal surgeon, faces up to five years for one count of conspiracy.
 Rimlawi, another spinal surgeon, was found guilty on three of four counts including conspiracy and receiving kickbacks, and faces up to 15 years in prison.
 Henry, a spinal surgeon who invested in Forest Park, faces 30 years in prison for three counts of conspiracy, commercial bribery, and money laundering.
 Pain management doctor Shah was found guilty of four counts including conspiracy, paying kickbacks, and commercial bribery and faces up to 20 years in prison.
 Forrest, a nurse who recruited and preauthorized worker’s comp requests, faces 10 years in prison for two counts of conspiracy and paying kickbacks.

-Dr. William Nicholson, an investor in Forest Park and bariatric surgeon, was found not guilty.
+Dr. Nick Nicholson, an investor in Forest Park and bariatric surgeon, was found not guilty.
 The jury could not come to a conclusion against Carli Hempel, and the judge declared a mistrial.

 Assistant U.S. Attorneys Andrew Wirmani, Kate Pfeifle, Marcus Busch, Mark Tindall and Gail Hayworth are prosecuting the case.